HalitU/itucsdb1621/docs/user/member5.rst

 Sending Direct Message
 ----------------------

-Direct Message page enables users to send a message, delete message or update an existing message.
+Direct Message page enables users to send a message, delete a message or update an existing message.

 Direct Message page can be accessed via: